 Merchants install Inventory Management as a Core Bundled Extension (CBE) with the name

 Magento Community Contribution – Magento thanks the many contributors to the Multi Source Inventory (MSI) project, developing these features as part of the Magento Community Engineering program.

 The following terms are important as you work with Inventory Management APIs:

 Sources represent physical locations that store and ship available products.
 These locations can include warehouses, brick-and-mortar stores, distribution centers, and drop shippers.
 (Any location can be designated as a source for virtual products.)

 Stocks map a sales channel (currently limited to websites) to source locations and on-hand inventory.
-A stock can map to multiple sales channel, but a sales channel can be assigned to only one stock.
+A stock can map to multiple sales channels, but a sales channel can be assigned to only one stock.